-- Reinstall the HEPA Filter with the rubber gasket down. - 11.
-Reattach the filter bracket with the two philips pan screws - 12.
+- 10. Reinstall the HEPA Filter with the rubber gasket down. - 11.
+Reattach the filter bracket with the two philips pan screws. - 12.
 Replace the prefilter over the bracket on velcro tabs. - 13.
-Replace the top cover, fastening it with the two quarter-turn screws. - 14.
-Carefully replace the rear bezel, making sure to position (but do not force) the gasket against the lamp cover located on the back of the projector. and Relatch the rear bezel assembly.
+Replace the top cover, fastening it with the two captive phillips-head screws. - 14.
+Carefully replace the rear bezel, making sure to position (but do not force) the gasket against the lamp cover located on the back of the projector. and relatch the rear bezel assembly.